AdaptOR2021/AdaptOR2021.github.io/index.md

 </div>

 ### <a id="News" class="uncolored_link">News </a>
+* May 11th, 2021 - We are happy to announce that [Challenge Awards](#Prizes) will be provided for the three top performing teams.
+We thank [Fehling Instruments GmbH & Co.
+KG](https://www.fehling-instruments.de/) for their support!
 * May 03rd, 2021 - AdaptOR is featured as challenge of the month on <a href="https://www.rsipvision.com/ComputerVisionNews-2021May/20/">Computer Vision News</a>!
 * April 27th, 2021 - It's now official: The AdaptOR Challenge will be hosted by the <a href="https://dgm4miccai.github.io/">DGM4MICCAI Workshop</a>.
 * April 09th, 2021 - To jump-start our participants' work, <a href="https://www.synapse.org/#!Synapse:syn25470804"> helper functions </a> in python can be found on the Synapse platform.